johanneswieland/281-Computational/README.md

     How to clear a market and put everything together.
 Shift aggregate supply and demand.

-    *Homework*: Solve a model with heterogeneous firms and adjustment costs.
+    *Homework*: Solve a model with heterogeneous returns.

 6. **Reiter method** (JH)

     Include aggregate disturbances to a state-space representation problem

-    *Homework*: Solve Aiyagari with aggregate shocks
+    *Homework*: Solve a heterogeneous firm model with aggregate shocks.

 7. **Sequence Space	with Representative Agent** (JW)